ixd-physical-computing/IxD-PhysicalComputing-22/Week-9/p5-serial-out.md

 ### Only one byte at a time

 Now, this example only enables p5.js to send out one byte at a time (a value from 0 to 255), similar to how we first learned to send data from Arduino to p5.js.
 In order to send multiple numbers in ASCII-encoded strings, you can still use `serial.write()` on the p5.js end.
 However, if you want to convert multi-byte number strings to numeric values on the Arduino end, you’ll need a new function to read ASCII-encoded numeric strings called `parseInt()`.

-Part 2 to come!
+We're not going to get into this now, but if you're interested, [this thread](https://forum.arduino.cc/t/serial-input-basics/278284) on the Arduino Forum is very informative.